 Braystones beach is sand and shingle that at high tide disappears.
 Popular beach for fishing.

-Bardsea beach at the seaside village of Bardsea is situated on the Furness Peninsula, standing on the west side of Morecambe Bay.
-A shingle beach at high read more
+Bardsea beach is situated at the seaside village of Bardsea on the Furness Peninsula, standing on the west side of Morecambe Bay.
+The beach is a shingle beach at high read more

 Aldingham beach is a shingle and pebble beach at high tide but at low tide reveals a large area of sand looking.
 On the east coast of the Furness peninsula read more

 Askam-in-Furness beach is on the edge of Duddong sands, the pier is built from slag from the old ironworks.
 Facilities include toilets, picnic area, parking available next to the beach and more facilities read more

 Seascale beach is a large sandy beach.
 The sea front has a fort with views of the Isle of Man.
 Parking available – charges apply, toilets, food shop.